pulongma/Computer-Model-Emulation-with-High-Dimensional-Functional-Output-in-Large-Scale-Observing-System-Unc/README.md

 # What you can expect from the code?
  The results for NNGP emulators in Table 2 and Table 3 can be reproduced with the code along with Figures 3 to 6.

+# Bug Fixes
+We noted an implementation error for the routine named <code>CRPS.R</code> in the submitted Supplementary Files that accompany the published paper in Techonmetrics at https://doi.org/10.1080/00401706.2021.1895890.
+This version of code has fixed this code bug.
+It should be noted that CRPS is just one metric among RMSPE, PCI(95%), CRPS to evaluate predictive performance.
+Thus the conculsions drawn from these numerical metrics still hold and do not affect the validity of ideas in the paper.